kuyesu/gtracker/README.md

-## Track daily activities of the Team
+## Track daily activities of the Team - Spirit of the Amazon

 ---